 - On Sundays the outdoor thermal and adventure pools open at 9 o’clock.

-Veli Bej Bath
+Veli Bej Baths

 Hidden on the Buda side since Ottoman times, this venerable Turkish bath is a lesser-known recreational spot for those who like to avoid rowdy crowds.
-The traditional octagonal Turkish pool topped with a dome is the centerpiece of the bath, surrounded by four small plunge pools of differing temperatures.
+The traditional octagonal Turkish pool topped with a dome is the centrepiece of the baths, surrounded by four small plunge pools of differing temperatures.
 In addition, a sauna with fresh ice, an infrared sauna, a steam room, leisure showers, a jacuzzi, a small swimming pool and a Kneipp-basin await visitors inside.
 Veli Bej has no outdoor pools.
 The interior is a mixture of old and new as the building created in the Turkish era was renovated, art historians and archaeologists also taking part in the recent reconstruction.
 The original walls and water pipes discovered were preserved and put on display to provide an intriguing sight today.